 This part is key.

-- What’s the problem with general leg exercises as a leg extension alternative?
+- What’s the problem with general leg exercises such as the leg extension alternative?

 - What muscles do leg extensions work?